 is the core of our preschool program.
 This framework rests upon research-based theory and developmentally appropriate practice.
 Our approach involves teachers and families as critical partners in the important work of helping children grow and develop.
 Throughout our program, attention is given to four developmental areas of learning: social, emotional, physical, and cognitive.
 Classroom interest areas and a wide range of supportive materials provide hands-on opportunities for teaching and learning within a context that provides for the growth and development of the whole child.

-- Provide hands on experiences with real, concrete, and relevant materials for children to explore and manipulate.
+- Provide hands-on experiences with real, concrete, and relevant materials for children to explore and manipulate.

 - Provide ample opportunities for children to interact with both adults and other children in conversations and discussions so that children will learn to use oral language expressively and functionally.
+Both teacher-guided and child-guided experiences are important for children's development and learning.

 - Provide functional learning centers that contain appropriate learning activities such as writing, reading, drawing, oral discussion, projects, and constructing.